Leonard2310/LibrAI/README.md

 - **Library-Themed Collectibles**: Each collectible is uniquely designed to reflect the theme of the book you've read or the specific challenge you've conquered.

 ## Motivation
-The concept of **LibrarAI** stems from the Italian term "topo da biblioteca," meaning a person who loves to spend time reading books.
+The concept of **LibrAI** stems from the Italian term "topo da biblioteca," meaning a person who loves to spend time reading books.
 True to its name, the app rewards its users with collectible mice, symbolizing the joy of reading and learning.
 The app's logo, a charming little mouse, embodies the spirit of a bibliophile.

 ## Getting Started
 To get started with **LibrarAI**, clone the repository and follow the setup instructions below.